Nuclear regulatory authority

 - Government Gazette, Presidential Decree No. 610, Folio No. 130, First issue, August 23, 1978, "Establishing terms and procedures in licensing Public Power Corporation to construct a nuclear power plant on a specific site "(the Public Power Corporation is the Greek national utility)".

-- Government Gazette, Act No. 854, Folio No. 54, First Issue, march 18, 1971, "On the terms regardsing the establishment and operation of nuclear facilities."
+- Government Gazette, Act No. 854, Folio No. 54, First Issue, March 18, 1971, "On the terms regarding the establishment and operation of nuclear facilities."

 Spent fuel and radioactive waste management:

 - Government Gazette, Ministerial Decision P/112/214196/30.12.2015, Folio No. 2941, Second issue, December 31, 2015, "National programme for the management of spent fuel and radioactive waste"